sanger-tol/treeval/docs/usage.md

 ## Running the pipeline

-The typical command for running the pipeline is as follows (if you require the RAPID workflow you can append `-entry RAPID` to the command):
+The typical command for running the pipeline is as follows (if you require the RAPID workflow you can append `--mode RAPID` to the command):

 ```console
 nextflow run sanger-tol/treeval --input assets/treeval.yaml --outdir <OUTDIR> -profile singularity,sanger